 Belize has made significant progress in primary education, particularly in relation to net enrolment.
 Accordingly with 2010 data census figure, the net enrolment has significantly increased reaching 95 per cent in 2011.

 Belize has made some progress towards promoting gender equality and the empowerment of women.
 The literacy rate of 15-24 years old increased from 70.3 per cent in 1992 to 94.7 per cent in 2006, surpassing the literacy target of 90.6 per cent for 2009.
-Belize is on track to meet the target of 100 per cent literacy among persons 15-24 years by 2015.
 The proportion of women employed in the non-agricultural sector has increased from 38.7 per cent in 1995 to 41.7 per cent in 2007, signaling the opening up of labour markets to women.
 The Labour Amendment Act No. 3, approved in 2011, grants for the equitable treatment of women in the labour force.

-Belize is making very good progress towards reducing child mortality.
-The country has already met the target of reducing the under-five mortality rate by two-thirds by 2015, and aims to further improve it.
-The country has made qualitative progress towards improving maternal health and has succeeded in bringing to zero the number of maternal deaths.
-Also, it has made remarkable progress in reversing the spread of HIV/AIDS, Malaria and Tuberculosis.
+The country is making very good progress towards reducing child mortality.
+It has already met the target of reducing the under-five mortality rate by two-thirds by 2015, and aims to further improve it.
+The country has made qualitative progress in improving maternal health and succeeded in bringing to zero the number of maternal deaths in 2011.
+Also, it made remarkable progress in reversing the spread of HIV/AIDS, Malaria and Tuberculosis.

 Significant strides have been made in the stewardship of Belize's natural resources to ensure that it continues to be the source of economic growth and social progress.
 Success has also been experienced in bringing clean water to multiple communities and in increasing the share of population benefitting from an improved water source.

 Developing Global Partnerships, MDG8,was born out of the recognition that for countries like Belize to achieve the rest of the Goals, an international environment which is conducive to their attainment must be sought and sustained.
-Developing global partnerships is an active endeavour of the Government of Belize and details of those initiatives can be seen on the Millennium Development Goals section of this website.
+Developing global partnerships is an active endeavour of the Government of Belize and details of the various initiatives can be seen on this website.